Sebaceous adenitis in rabbits

 Treatments with an antifungal, corticosteroid or an immunosuppressant drug did not bring improvement.
 The administration of fatty acids, vitamin A or retinoids (e.g. isotretinoin, etretinate) can be attempted, but the toxicity of these compounds must be taken into account.

 The combined administration of cyclosporine (5 mg/kg, PO, sid), medium chain triglycerides and essential fatty acids, accompanied by topical application of propylene glycol (spray) was successful in the treatment of sebaceous adenitis in a rabbit.
 Two months later, remission was observed, with new hair growth.
+Since this treatment is costly, euthanasia should be considered as a humane alternative, so as not to unnecessarily prolong the rabbit's pain and suffering.

 Lulu